 In this project we are developing new parsimonious models for robust speech recognition, inspired by linguistically and physically plausible models of speech production.
 Desirable characteristics of these models are to be robust to speech in different environments and contexts and to require a minimal set of meaningful parameters.
 Such models will perhaps sit at the interface between speech articulation, synthesis and recognition.

 C. Champion and S.M.
 Houghton.
-Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition, preprint submitted to Computer Speech and Language, 2014 (PDF).
+Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition, Computer Speech and Language, in press, 2015 (DOI).